Skip to content

 Cloud Foundry Application Basics

-Cloud Foundry is a platform as a service (PaaS) providing a development and deployment environment within Insights Hub.
-This platform enables you to create everything from a simple cloud-based IoT dashboards to sophisticated enterprise applications.
+Cloud Foundry serves as a service (PaaS) platform for providing a development and deployment environment within the Insights Hub.
+This platform enables you to create everything from simple cloud-based IoT dashboards to sophisticated enterprise applications.

-This section covers the basics for developing a Cloud Foundry application for Insights Hub.
-The following points summarize the most import aspects:
+This section covers the basics of developing a Cloud Foundry application for Insights Hub.
+The following points summarize the most important aspects:

-• All Cloud Foundry applications belonging to one Insights Hub application must be deployed within the same Cloud Foundry Space.
+• All Cloud Foundry applications belong to one Insights Hub application and must be deployed within the same Cloud Foundry Space.

 • The name of Cloud Foundry applications must fulfill the following requirements:

-• Contains only lowercase alphanumeric characters and special characters -, _ and . are not allowed
+• Only lowercase alphanumeric characters are allowed and special characters such as -, _ and . are not allowed.

 • Starts with a letter